itumulak/apache2-php/README.md

 # Apache2 PHP7
-This image install Apache2 and PHP7.x from Ubuntu 18.04 image.
-Other tools installed:
+This image install Apache2 and PHP7.x from Ubuntu 18.04 image and other tools in the workflow.

 - vim
 - curl
 - git
 - oh-my-zsh

-This Docker image is meant as a layer for WordPress development.
+- pygments (pcat)